MephistoDevelop/SocialBook/README.md

  [Live view - SocialBook Page](https://socialbook2019.herokuapp.com)

 ## Future features
+ The objective of this project is build a social networking using Facebook's core logic.
 - Login with Social Media Authentication
 - Friendly UI.
 - Filter Stories.